DrKLO/Telegram/README.md

 First of all, take a look at **src/main/java/org/telegram/messenger/BuildVars.java** and fill it with correct values.
 Import the root folder into your IDE (tested on Android Studio), then run project.

+### LOCALIZATION

+Join our translation project if you want to collaborate: https://www.transifex.com/projects/p/telegramplus/